Linda Ronstadt: Early influences

 Early on, her singing style had been influenced by singers such as Lola Beltrán and Édith Piaf; she has called their singing and rhythms "more like Greek music ...
 It's sort of like 6/8 time signature ... very hard driving and very intense."
 She also drew influence from country singer Hank Williams.

 She has said that "all girl singers" eventually "have to curtsy to Ella Fitzgerald and Billie Holiday".
 Of Maria Callas, Ronstadt says, "There's no one in her league.
 That's it.
 Period.
 I learn more ... about singing rock n roll from listening to Maria Callas records than I ever would from listening to pop music for a month of Sundays. ...
 She's the greatest chick singer ever."
 She admires Callas for her musicianship and her attempts to push 20th-century singing, particularly opera, back into the bel canto "natural style of singing".

 A self-described product of American radio of the 1950s and 1960s, Ronstadt is a fan of its eclectic and diverse music programming.

 Beginning of professional career

 At age 14, Ronstadt formed a folk trio with her brother Peter and sister Gretchen.
 The group played coffeehouses, fraternity houses, and other small venues, billing themselves as "the Union City Ramblers" and "the Three Ronstadts", and they even recorded themselves at a Tucson studio under the name "the New Union Ramblers".
 Their repertoire included the music they grew up on – folk, country, bluegrass, and Mexican.
-But increasingly, Ronstadt wanted to make a union of folk music and rock 'n' roll, and in 1964, after a semester at Arizona State University, the 18-year-old decided to move to Los Angeles.
+But increasingly, Ronstadt wanted to make a union of folk music and rock 'n' roll, and in 1964, after a semester at the University of Arizona, the 18-year-old decided to move to Los Angeles.